Career Tips

 In front-of-house, progression might move from waiter or host to supervisor, assistant restaurant manager, restaurant manager, and operations manager.
 Strong leaders in FOH create the service culture that guests remember and return for.

-Hotels offer career paths through reception, housekeeping, food and beverage, events, and revenue management — with general management as the ultimate leadership role that requires competence across all departments.
+Hotels offer career paths through reception, housekeeping, food and beverage, events, and revenue management, with general management as the ultimate leadership role that requires competence across all departments.

 For those with ambitions beyond a single venue, area management, regional management, and group-level roles require advanced leadership and strategic management capabilities.
-These roles demand the ability to lead through others — influencing and developing site-level managers rather than managing operations directly.
+These roles demand the ability to lead through others, influencing and developing site-level managers rather than managing operations directly.

 For employers, investing in structured management development is one of the most effective ways to improve retention, performance, and succession planning.

-How to Get Started
+How to get started

 Whether you are an individual looking to strengthen your management skills or an employer building a training programme for your team, Chefs Bay Academy offers accessible, affordable courses to support your development.

-The Leadership and Management (Introduction) course covers the fundamentals — leadership styles, communication, delegation, motivation, performance management, and team building.
+The Leadership and Management (Introduction) course covers the fundamentals: leadership styles, communication, delegation, motivation, performance management, and team building.
 It is suitable for new managers, aspiring managers, and anyone looking to formalise their leadership skills.
+For those ready to go further, the Leadership and Management (Advanced) course covers strategic thinking, change management, advanced team development, and organisational leadership.

 Both courses are included in every Chefs Bay Academy licence, alongside 130+ other courses covering workplace compliance, hospitality skills, health and safety, and more.